wordofwarning/wordofwarning.org/current/2026-emergency/index.md

 Get a feel for it with [2025's programme](/archive/2025-emergency/#artists) and [gallery of images](/galleries/2025-emergency).

 #### Artists
-*Participating artists to be announced — to apply, please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a>*
+*Participating artists to be announced during August — to apply, please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a>*

 #### Entry
 Pay What You Decide: there's no ticketing, just turn up & donate by cash/card.